- Participants at the Education Programs CMS course

 The Ontario Museum Association Certificate in Museum Studies (CMS) is the only museum studies training program in Ontario offered on a part-time basis for museum workers, both paid and volunteer.
 Courses are taught by practitioners in the field whose theoretical knowledge and practical experience helps participants to learn best practice and meet the Standards for Community Museums in Ontario.

 In order to be as accessible as possible to OMA members from all parts of Ontario, and to expose participants to real-world scenarios, courses are offered either as on-site workshops at museums across the province (face-to-face), or over several weeks online.
+Read the course descriptions of the nine required courses.

 Why enrol in the CMS program?